Wills and Estates

 Certificate of Estate Trustee & Payment of Probate/Estate Administration Tax

 When your loved one has passed, the duties and responsibilities of the Estate Trustee can be complicated and emotionally draining.
-As an experienced Estate lawyer I prepare the application for the Certificate of Estate Trustee, if needed, and will also provide guidance with respect to your legal obligations to the Estate and to the Beneficiaries, and to the Government of Ontario, when you are ready to administer the estate.
+As an experienced Estates lawyer I prepare the application for the Certificate of Estate Trustee, if needed, because not all estates require the Certificate, or probate, and will also provide guidance with respect to your legal obligations to the Estate and to the Beneficiaries, and to the Government of Ontario, when you are ready to administer the estate.
 This is an area of law where experience matters.
-Filing a successful Application can be tricky, hire an estate lawyer whom will take time to meet with you, review the estate, prepare your file and keep you informed every step of the way when the Application makes its way to court.
+Knowing when to apply for a Certificate or perhaps you are contemplating litigation in an estate matter, hire an estate lawyer to help you figure out what your next steps are.

 Call my office if you have questions about your estate or the estate of a loved one.